 Built between 1824 and 1829, the church is in the neo-Gothic style.
-But what will make your stay impressive is the interior, with a blue ceiling decorated with “stars” and spectacular stained glass windows, depicting scenes from the Bible.
+But what will make your stay impressive is the interior, with a blue ceiling decorated with “stars” and spectacular stained glass windows depicting scenes from the Bible.

-Small curiosity: in the evening, usually around 18:00, you can watch the spectacular AURA project, a light show, and installations which is held inside the cathedral, and that will leave you speechless.
+Small curiosity: in the evening, usually around 18:00, you can watch the spectacular AURA project, a light show, and installations which are held inside the cathedral, and that will leave you speechless.
 Through this show, you will learn more about the church and the history of the Catholic religion.

 3. Musée d’art contemporain de Montréal

 At the Place des Festivals, in the entertainment district, there is the Museum of Contemporary Art.
 Easily accessible from Place Jacques-Cartier on foot or by public transport.

 This is one of the museums worth seeing if you have a bit ‘of time available.
 Furthermore, founded in 1964, it is the first museum of contemporary art in the city.

 Over 300 works are exhibited at the MAC, although the museum has almost 8,000 works.
 Here, in addition to works by international artists, you can learn more about the artists of Quebec and Canada.